1977 Constitution of the Soviet Union: Constitutional rights

 The Constitution also failed to provide political and judicial mechanisms for the protection of rights.
 Thus, the Constitution lacked explicit guarantees protecting the rights of the people.
 In fact, the Supreme Soviet never introduced amendments specifically designed to protect human rights.
 Neither did the people have a higher authority within the government to which to appeal when their rights were violated.
-The Supreme Court had no power to ensure that constitutional rights were observed by legislation or were respected by the rest of the government.
-The Soviet Union also signed the Final Act of the Conference on Security and Cooperation in Europe (Helsinki Accords), which mandated that internationally recognized human rights be respected in the signatory countries.
-In the late 1980s, however, realigning constitutional and domestic law with international commitments on human rights was publicly debated.
+Unlike in a democratic system, there was no constitutional court with the power to ensure that constitutional rights were observed by legislation or were respected by the rest of the government.
+The Soviet Union also signed the Final Act of the Conference on Security and Cooperation in Europe (Helsinki Accords), which mandated that internationally recognized human rights be respected in the signatory countries, yet it was not until the late 1980s that realigning constitutional and domestic law with international commitments on human rights was publicly debated.

 Role of the citizen

 Article 59 of the Constitution stated that citizens' exercise of their rights was inseparable from performance of their duties.
 Articles 60 through 69 defined these duties.
 Citizens were required to work and to observe labor discipline.
 The legal code declared evasion of work to be a crime of "parasitism" and provided punishment for it.
 The Constitution also obliged citizens to protect socialist property and oppose corruption.
 All citizens performed military service as a duty to safeguard and "enhance the power and prestige of the Soviet state."
 Violation of this duty was considered "a betrayal of the Motherland and the gravest of crimes".
 Finally, the Constitution required parents to train their children for socially useful work and to raise them to be worthy members of the socialist society.

 The Constitution and other legislation protected and enforced Soviet citizenship.
 Legislation on citizenship granted equal rights of citizenship to naturalized citizens as well as to the native born.
 Laws also specified that citizens could not freely renounce their citizenship.
 Citizens were required to apply for permission to do so from the Presidium of the Supreme Soviet, which could reject the application if the applicant had not completed military service, had judicial duties, or was responsible for family dependants.
 In addition, the Presidium could refuse the application to protect national security, or revoke citizenship for defamation of the Soviet Union or for acts damaging to national prestige or security.